 Creating Customer Solutions Using Jobs To Be Done

 Even for companies passionate about customer centricity, creating breakthrough solutions that tap into a real customer need or frustration can be difficult.
 The challenges are many: You have great data about existing customers, but know little about noncustomers.
 Your customers tell you they are happy, but demonstrate low loyalty and inconsistent guidance about tomorrow’s products and experiences.
 Ideation efforts to create new solutions generate lots of enthusiasm – but fail to produce ideas that stick.

-“Know Your Customers’ Jobs to be Done” by Clay Christensen, Dave Duncan, et al
+“Know Your Customers’ Jobs to be Done” by Clay Christensen, David Duncan, Karen Dillon and Taddy Hall

 We partner with clients to overcome these obstacles.
 Our approach to understanding what truly drives customer choice and designing an innovative value proposition begins with understanding the customer’s “job to be done.”
 The premise is simple: customers don’t really buy products.
 They “hire” them to do a job.
 Instead of asking what products customers want to buy, we ask what fundamental progress they are seeking to achieve.

 Jobs to be done provides a more solid basis for innovation because it pinpoints nonconsumption and where customers are deeply frustrated.
 It goes beyond traditional categorization schemes to provide unique, actionable insights and more accurately open up high-potential opportunities.

 To design solutions and experience that solve real problems and achieve tangible results, it’s important to combine discipline to creativity efforts.
 Our solution design framework produces new ventures that are original, practical, and scalable.

 “The Discipline of Creativity” by Joe Sinfield, Brian Hindo, and Tim Gustafson